Wife: Madhulika Rawat

 - Bipin Rawat’s paternal uncle, Bharat Singh Rawat is a retired Havaldar (non-commissioned officer) of the Indian Army.
-His another uncle, Harinandan also served in the Army ranks.
+His another uncle, Harinandan, also served in the Indian Army.

 Bipin has managed to get where he is only through sheer hard work and honesty.
 We were very sure that he would achieve great success, and he has proved us right.”

 - Bipin used to take inputs (when he was appearing for the Service Selection Board; SSB) from his old associate, Lt Col Onkar Singh Dikrit, who had known him since his young days and was the senior of his father in 2/11 Gorkha Rifles.
 Times of India

 - Bipin did his schooling from Cambrian Hall School, Dehradun, and the St Edward’s School in Shimla.

 - After completing his schooling, he joined the National Defence Academy, Khadakwasla and the Indian Military Academy, Dehradun, where he was awarded the ‘Sword of Honour.’